techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/line-keys.md

     :::image type="content" source="./media/nontouch-line-keys-help.jpg" alt-text="Screenshot of how to long press a line key to set it up." lightbox="./media/nontouch-line-keys-help.jpg":::

-  4. After you have assigned a contact or phone number to the line key you will see:
+  4. After you have assigned a contact or phone number to the line key, you'll see:

     :::image type="content" source="./media/nontouch-line-keys-assigned.jpg" alt-text="Screenshot of how to long press a line key to set it up." lightbox="./media/nontouch-line-keys-assigned.jpg":::